Justice Clarence Thomas hospitalized 'after experiencing flu-like symptoms' – KION546

 By Joan Biskupic and Tierney Sneed, CNN

-Supreme Court Justice Clarence Thomas was admitted to Sibley Memorial Hospital in Washington, DC, on Friday evening “after experiencing flu-like symptoms,” the court’s public information office said Sunday evening.
+Supreme Court Justice Clarence Thomas was admitted to Sibley Memorial Hospital in Washington, DC, on Friday evening “after experiencing flu-like symptoms,” the court’s public information office said Sunday evening, but he does not have Covid-19.

+“It is not COVID related.
+The Justice does not have COVID,” a spokesperson for the Supreme Court said.

+“He underwent tests, was diagnosed with an infection, and is being treated with intravenous antibiotics,” the court’s press release said.

 Thomas’ hospitalization comes as the justices, all of whom are vaccinated and boosted against Covid-19, are expected to take the bench Monday morning for arguments.